sahil-s-i/Food-Delivery-Website/README.md

 - **Admin Panel**: [http://localhost:4000](http://localhost:4000)

 ## 🛠️ Future Enhancements
-- Introduce real-time order tracking.
+- Have to introduce real-time order tracking.
-- Add a review and rating system for menu items.
+- Have to add review and rating system for menu items.
-- Implement notifications for order updates.
+- Implementation of notifications for order updates.